AerialArmourAquisition/Machine_Learning/README.md

 simply achieving the end result of a MBT detector in one fell swoop.

-**The first exercises will almost certainly be very easy for many people, if so, please take the time to help others and if you can, add your own notebooks**
+**The first exercises will almost certainly be very easy for many people, if so, please take the time to help others and if you can, add your own notebooks with projects for others to complete**